Last updated on January 22nd, 2019 at 01:58 pm

 What in the heck is a mirror neuron?

-I was working with one of my coaching clients on his speech when I got totally distracted by his message about mirror neurons in the brain, and how they can help us with our relationships.
-(His name is Dean Smith, and I’ve attached a video below of him explaining the whole mirror neuron thing).
-He was explaining to me how the thoughts I have about someone are somehow transmitted and received by the person I am talking to – BEFORE I EVER SAY A WORD.
-Hello.
-Mind blown.
-This may be old news to you, and I had even heard of this before, but now it was clicking like never before.
-Suddenly I saw one of the reasons I was so effective at my job.
+I was working with one of my coaching clients on his speech when I got totally distracted by his message about mirror neurons in the brain and how they can help us with our relationships.
+He explained to me how my thoughts about someone are somehow transmitted and received by the person I am talking to–BEFORE I EVER SAY A WORD.

 You see, I have this habit of loving people.
 It’s weird, I know.
-It’s kind of a faith thing, really.
+It’s a faith thing, really.
 I ask God to help me see people as He does.
-And I happen to believe that God sees past our faults and our scars – straight through to our heart.
-Not only that, I CHOOSE to see the good in people even if it’s not apparent.
+And I think that God sees past our faults and scars–straight through to our hearts.
+Not only that, I choose to see the good in people even if it’s not apparent.
 So when I walk into a room, get on a plane, attend a meeting, or stand in front of an audience, I make it a point to like them.
-When I come across people, I make it a point to think things like:

-- I see you and you matter.
+- I see you, and you matter.

 - Thank you for the work you do.
 I hope you feel valued as you clean my hotel room.